mattvenn/aerial-photography/docs/notes.md

     * done: longer test
 * power
     * done: change timings on h2mdk lib back
-    * either another fc or more pressure
+    * done: either another fc or more pressure
     * done: test separate balloon, worked with 2 cells.
-    * try double balloon
-    * test duracell phone charger battery?
 * software:
+    * get copies of scratch loop demos on the pi for demo
+    * latest raspi cam into scratch_gpio
+    * get new version of the scratch program into git
+    * reset exposure stuff on the pi
     * check we can do all with a mouse
     * done: extension to cymple si's scratch to add camera capability. : 2hrs
     * done: scratch program
     * done: scratch autoboot
     * done: time is always reset, so photos were merged.
 Need to delete all photos first.
+* documentation
+    * removing photos, screenshots

 #Isle of Wight